ExpediaGroup/adaptive-alerting/docs/architecture.md

 Simpler outlier detectors like constant threshold, EWMA or PEWMA generally don't require offline training.
 But more complex ones often do.
 For example, neural network detectors like LSTM involve offline training.
-To support these, you can deploy Docker containers that know how to handle [custom outlier detection models](custom-od-models.md) of a given type.
-Your detectors can use these models to perform outlier detection.
+To support these, you can deploy Docker containers that know how to handle [custom anomaly detection models](custom-od-models.md) of a given type.
+Your detectors can use these models to perform anomaly detection.
 The container pulls trained models down from a model store, such as S3.

 When a metric point comes in, we need to route it to the right detector type.